-The Company has adopted a Code of Business Ethics applicable to all directors, officers and employees generally, as well as a Supplemental Code of Business Ethics for Executive Officers and Directors and Related Party Transactions applicable to directors and the principal executive office, principal financial officer, principal accounting officer or controller or person performing several functions for the Company.
+The Company has adopted a Code of Business Conduct applicable to all directors, officers and employees generally, as well as a supplemental Code of Business Conduct and Ethics for Directors and Executive Officers and Related Party Transaction Policy applicable to the directors and the principal executive officer, principal financial officer, principal accounting officer or controller or person performing several functions for the Company.
 Both codes are available on the Company's website at www.rollins.com.
 Copies are also available in print, without charge, to any shareholder who requests one.